elyes-oueslati99/Covid19_Prediction/README.md

 ## General Desccription

-this is a python machine learning project that classifies Covid 19 test results based on a number of different features that like age and various other viral and blood tests
+this is a python machine learning project that classifies Covid 19 test results based on a number of different features that like age and various other viral and blood tests.

 This Project contains 4 main parts:

 - exploratory data analysis _EDA_